alexrobertsonuk/ga4-for-content-designers/docs/navigating-ga4.md

 To use GA4, you need access to your organisation's analytics.

+You should request **Analyst-level access** to the relevant property.
+This allows you to create and save explorations, which are used throughout this guide.

 Access is usually granted by:
 - a digital analytics team
 - a product team
 - or whoever manages Google Analytics

 Once you have access, go to:
 https://analytics.google.com/analytics/web/